lombare/My-Incredible-Go-Helpers-Tools/Readme.md

     return func(c echo.Context) error {

         if /* error */ {
-            return irsa.SendCode(c, AnErrorOccurred)
+            return AnErrorOccurred
         }

-        return irsa.SendCode(c, EverythingNice, Data)
+        return irsa.SendOk(c, Data)
     }
 }
 ```

 In this case we shorten our error management to his strict minimal.
 And this method ensures that the errors codes will ever be the same.

-You can also make the code differs but make them respond the same `httpCode`and `message`.
-That way the debug is simplified because it is possible to identify what was the error.
-Without giving any too sensible information.
+You can also make the `errCode` differs but send the same `httpCode`and `message`.
+That way the debug is simplified because it is possible to identify what was the error without giving any too sensible information leak.

 ##### Custom errors management